taneron/konfig/generator/konfig-integration-tests/sdks/swift-snaptrade/swift/docs/AccountInformationAPI.md

 let userId = "userId_example" // String |
 let userSecret = "userSecret_example" // String |
-let accountId = 987 // UUID | The ID of the account to get orders. let state = "state_example" // String | defaults value is set to \"all\" (optional) let days = 987 // Int | Number of days in the past to fetch the most recent orders.
+let accountId = "accountId_example" // String | The ID of the account to get orders. let state = "state_example" // String | defaults value is set to \"all\" (optional) let days = 987 // Int | Number of days in the past to fetch the most recent orders.
 Defaults to the last 90 days if no value is passed in. (optional)